 For everyone who wants to conserve energy and those who want to burn more calories, everyone must know their body’s exercise metabolic rate.
 When you know your Exercise Metabolic Rate (EMR), you can customize your training program and routine to enhance energy levels, conserve energy, lose weight, avoid over training and prevent chronic injuries.

 How To Calculate Exercise Metabolic Rate

-The metabolic tests are common at local health clubs and fitness training clinics.
-If you are interested in knowing your EMR, you can have a metabolic exercise test at your local fitness centre or sports clinic.
+The metabolic tests are shared at local health clubs and fitness training clinics.
+If you are interested in knowing your EMR, you can have a metabolic exercise test at your local fitness center or sports clinic.